stepchowfun/docuum/README.md

 </plist>
 ```

-Now Docuum will start automatically when you restart your machine, and the logs can be found at `/var/log/docuum.log`.
-If you do not wish to restart your machine, you can run `sudo launchctl load /Library/LaunchDaemons/local.docuum.plist` to start the daemon immediately.
+Run `sudo launchctl load /Library/LaunchDaemons/local.docuum.plist` to start the service.
+You can view the logs with `tail -F /var/log/docuum.log`.

 #### Creating a [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service on Linux